dabingcheerup/Notebook/research/a-comprehensive-survey-of-graph-embedding.md

 Challenge: How to capture the properties of a whole graph and how to make a trade-off between expressiveness and efficiency?
 Embedding a whole graph requires capturing the property of a whole graph and is thus more time consuming compared to other types of embedding.
 The key challenge of whole-graph embedding is how to make a choice between the expressive power of the learnt embedding and the efficiency of the embedding algorithm.

+####Graph Embedding techniques
+The differences between different graph embedding algorithms lie in **how they define the graph property** to be preserved.

+#####  Tech 1：Matrix Factorization
+Matrix factorization based graph embedding represent graph property (e.g., node pairwise similarity) in the form of a matrix and factorize this matrix to obtain node embedding [11]

+######Type 1: Graph Laplacian Eigenmaps

+Insight: The graph property to be preserved can be interpreted as pairwise node similarities.
+Thus, a larger penalty is imposed if two nodes with **larger similarity** are embedded far apart.

+Based on the above insight, the optimal embedding y can be derived by the below objective function [99].

+The differences of existing studies mainly lie in
+1. how they calculate the pairwise node similarity Wij ,
+2. and whether they use a linear function y = XT a or not

+######Type 2:  Node Proximity Matrix Factorization

+Insight: Node proximity can be approximated in a lowdimensional space using matrix factorization.
+The objective of preserving node proximity is to **minimize the loss of approximation**

+#####Tech 2: Deep Learning
+DL based graph embedding applies DL models on graphs. we divide the DL based graph embedding into two categories based on **whether random walk is adopted to sample paths from a graph**

+######Type 1: DL based Graph Embedding with Random Walk
+Insight: The second-order proximity in a graph can be preserved in the embedded space by maximizing the probability of observing the neighbourhood of a node conditioned on its embedding.

+A graph is represented as a set of random walk paths sampled from it.
+The deep learning methods are then applied to the sampled paths for graph embedding which preserves graph properties carried by the paths

+1. DeepWalk
+adopts a neural language model (SkipGram) for graph embedding.
+SikpGram [111] aims to maximize the co-occurrence probability among the words that appear within a window w.

+Long-Short Term Memory (LSTM) [115]

+######Tpye 2:  DL based Graph Embedding without Random Walk
+Insight:The multi-layered learning architecture is a robust and effective solution to encode the graph into a low dimensional space.

+The second class of deep learning based graph embedding methods applies deep models on a whole graph (or aproximity matrix of a whole graph) directly.
+Below are some popular **deep learning models** used in graph embedding.

+1. Autoencoder: An autoencoder aims to minimize the reconstruction error of the output and input by its encoder and decoder.
+2. Deep Neural Network: As a popular deep learning model, Convolutional Neural Network (CNN) and its variants have been widely adopted in graph embedding
+3. Others: There are some other types of deep learning based graph embedding methods.
+We summarize all deep learning based graph embedding methods (random walk free) in Table 7

+####Tech 3:  Edge Reconstruction based Optimization
+Overall Insight: The edges established based on node embedding should be as similar to those in the input graph as possible.

+The third category of graph embedding techniques directly optimizes an edge reconstruction based objective functions, by either **maximizing edge reconstruction probability** or minimizing edge reconstruction loss.
+The later is further divided into **distance-based loss** and **margin-based ranking loss**.
+Next, we introduce the three types one by one.

+#####Type 1: Maximizing Edge Reconstruction Probability
+Insight: Good node embedding maximizes the probability of generating the observed edges in a graph.

+#####Type 2: Minimizing Distance-based Loss
+Insight: The node proximity calculated based on node embedding should be as close to the node proximity calculated based on the observed edges as possible.

+#####Type 3: Minimizing Margin-based Ranking Loss
+In the margin-based ranking loss optimization, the edges of the input graph indicate the relevance between a node pair.
+Some nodes in the graph are usually associated with a set of relevant nodes.
+E.g., in a cQA site, a set of answers are marked as relevant to a given question.
+The insight of theloss is straightforward.
+Insight: A node’s embedding is more similar to the embedding of relevant nodes than that of any other irrelevant node.

+#####Tech 4: Graph Kernel
+Insight: The whole graph structure can be represented as a vector containing the counts of elementary substructures that are decomposed from it.

+#####Tech 5: Generative Model
+A generative model can be defined by specifying the joint distribution of the input features and the class labels, conditioned on a set of parameters [139].

+######Type 1: Embed Graph Into The Latent Semantic Space
+Insight: Nodes are embedded into a latent semantic space where the distances among nodes explain the observed graph structure.

+######Type 2: Incorporate Latent Semantics for Graph Embedding
+Insight: Nodes which are close in the graph and having similar semantics should be embedded closer.
+The node semantics can be detected from node descriptions via a generative model.

+#### Application
+#####Node Related Applications
+######Type 1: Node Classification
+Node classification is to assign a class label to each node in a graph based on the rules learnt from the labelled nodes.

+######Type 2: Node Clustering
+Node clustering aims to group similar nodes together, so that nodes in the same group are more similar to each other than those in other groups.

+######Type 3: Node Recommendation/Retrieval/Ranking
+The task of node recommendation is to recommend top K nodes of interest to a given node based on certain criteria such as similarity [3], [16], [43], [45], [47], [106].

+#####Edge Related Applications
+######Type 1: Link Prediction
+Graph embedding aims to represent a graph with low-dimensional vectors, but interestingly its output vectors can also help infer the graph structure.
+In practice, graphs are often incomplete;

+######Type 2: Triple Classification
+Triplet classification [14], [15], [38], [51], [52], [53], [61], [142] is a specific application for knowledge graph.

+#####Graph Related Applications
+######Type 1: Graph Classification
+Graph classification assigns a class label to a whole graph.
+This is important when the graph is the unit of data.
+For example, in [50], each graph is a chemical compound, an organic molecule or a protein structure

+######Type 2: Visualization
+Graph visualization generates visualizations of a graph on a low dimensional space [20], [23], [48], [55], [58], [73]

+####Future Direction
+#####Computation
+Problem: The deep architecture, which takes the geometric input (e.g., graph), suffers the low efficiency problem.
+Directon: [117] suggested that the computational paradigms developed for large-scale graph processing can be adopted to facilitate efficiency improvement in deep learning models for graph embedding.

+#####Problem Setting
+Problem: The dynamic graph is one promising setting for graph embedding.
+Direction: How to design effective graph embedding methods in dynamic domains remains an open question

+#####Techniques
+Structure awareness is important for edge reconstruction based graph embedding.
+Problem: However, most of them use deep learning models ( [38], [40], [142]) which suffer the low efficiency issue as discussed earlier.
+Direction: How to design the non-deep learning based methods that can take advantage of the expressive power of graph structure is a question.

+#####Applications
+Graph embedding has been applied in many different applications.
+It is an effective way to learn there presentations of data with **consideration of their relations**.
+Moreover, it can convert **data instances from different sources/platforms/views into one common space** so that they are directly comparable